Ghini/ghini.desktop/doc/searching.rst

 This query would return all the plants whose family are Fabaceae and are located in Block 10.

-Searching with queries usually requires some knowledge of the Bauble internals and database table layouts.
+Searching with queries usually requires some knowledge of the Ghini internals and database table layouts.

 A couple of useful examples: